 I have read The Memoir Project three times.
 I have taken notes and underlined my favorite sections.
 Marion Roach Smith has solid advice on how to write your own stories.
-Let me share nineteen tips on writing memoir from The Memoir Project.
+Let me share nineteen tips on how to write a memoir from The Memoir Project.

 Nineteen tips on writing memoir from The Memoir Project, taken from the nineteen post it notes I put in the book.

 1. A memoir is not an autobiography.
 An autobiography is a book-length depiction of one's entire life.
 A memoir depicts a specific aspect of that life.

 2. Pay attention to detail.
 I want to know all about the smell of bacon frying, and how the bullet hole was put in the kitchen tile.